11 Tips on Choosing The Right Coworking Space That Benefits Productivity

 7. Good coffee, good food, and other perks

-If you’re longing to be a part of thriving community in downtown Atlanta, and good coffee and good food equals good mood, then Switchyards Neighborhood Club is the coworking space for you.
+If you’re longing to be a part of a thriving community in downtown Atlanta, and good coffee and good food equal a good mood, then Switchyards Neighborhood Club is the coworking space for you.
 A coffee bar with bottomless East Pole artisan coffee & tea is a perfect go-to station to get your productivity levels up.
-Plus, waffles for breakfast and noodle bowls for dinner sounds like an awesome reward for getting stuff done.
+Plus, waffles for breakfast and noodle bowls for dinner sound like an awesome reward for getting stuff done.

 Source: Jolt Office Hub

 If you’re a night owl, you’re going to appreciate Jolt, a coworking community in Maumelle, AR, which is open 24/7 for your convenience.
 Drop in any time, fix yourself up a cup of coffee, and get productive with that jolt of inspiration even if it’s late in the night.